 Who am I?

 The short answer is…I’m just a guy.
-I work in Information Technology.
-I have a wonderful family made up of my beautiful wife and three children.
-I love cheeseburgers, ice cream, beer, drums, and rock music.
-I daydream a lot, and sometimes I turn those into writing.
+I live, work, and breathe computers.
+I have three insane, amazing children who are going to change the world.
+I love cheeseburgers, ice cream, beer, drums, and the arts.
+I daydream a lot, and sometimes I turn those ideas into writing.

 But you’ve come for something more, haven’t you?
 Very well.
 Read on.

-Not long afterwards I began to get actively involved in community and school theater.
-I quickly became a “drama brat” and dedicated all of my creative energies to stage performance.
+Not long afterwards, I began to get actively involved in community and school theater.
+I became a drama brat overnight, and dedicated all of my creative energies to stage performance.
 This lasted throughout my junior and high-school years, and it was the most fulfilling personal experience I’d had to date.
 I’d found my calling, and planned to purse acting full time after graduation.